ssenhouse/challenge-6-042723/README.md

 ## Proptech

-![Image used from original FinTech challenge files](/Starter_Code/Images/6-4-challenge-image.png) The purpose of this challenge was to create visuals using hvplot, analyze the data from the visuals generated and provide a recommendation based on the data on where Proptech as a process can be successful.
+![Image used from original FinTech challenge files](/Starter_Code/Images/6-4-challenge-image.png) The purpose of this challenge was to create visuals using hvplot, analyze the data from the visuals generated and provide a recommendation based on the data on where Proptech can use the stragey of buying property and immediately renting the property.

 ## Technologies